mr-manuel/venus-os_dbus-mqtt-grid/README.md

 If the seconds are under 5 then the service crashes and gets restarted all the time.
 If you do not see anything in the logs you can increase the log level in `/data/etc/dbus-mqtt-grid/dbus-mqtt-grid.py` by changing `level=logging.WARNING` to `level=logging.INFO` or `level=logging.DEBUG`

-If the script stops with the message `dbus.exceptions.NameExistsException: Bus name already exists: com.victronenergy.pvinverter.enphase_envoy"` it means that the service is still running or another service is using that bus name.
+If the script stops with the message `dbus.exceptions.NameExistsException: Bus name already exists: com.victronenergy.grid.mqtt_grid"` it means that the service is still running or another service is using that bus name.

 ### Compatibility